-Director of Reserach; Postgraduate admissions tutor; member of Teaching and Learning, Research and Knowledge Transfer, Admissions and Recruitment and Departmental committees; MA in Landscape Studies year tutor and personal tutor; research seminar convenor; Sub-Dean of the Faculty of Architectural Studies.
+Head of Department; Postgraduate admissions tutor; member of Teaching and Learning, Research and Knowledge Transfer, Admissions and Recruitment and Departmental committees; MA in Landscape Studies year tutor and personal tutor; research seminar convenor; Sub-Dean of the Faculty of Architectural Studies.

 Like a large number of people involved in the discipline and practice of Landscape Architecture I converted to Landscape as a mature student, and have brought a range of different skills and understandings to my teaching and research practice.